Historic Route 11 Drive-In Theatre: History

-Since film companies no longer offer many titles on 35 mm film, independent theaters like Family Drive-In face expensive upgrades to continue playing new digital films.
-Customers and the surrounding community donated $21,000 to help the theater, allowing Kopp to make a down payment to purchase new equipment.
-The two new Christie projectors cost around $120,000.
+Since film companies no longer offer many titles on 35 mm film, independent theaters face expensive upgrades to continue playing new digital films.
+Customers and the surrounding community donated $21,000 to help the theater, allowing Kopp to make a down payment to purchase new equipment, including new Christie projectors that cost around $120,000.
 The brightness and clarity from the new projectors allow customers to see details in films that weren't previously visible.
 Following the conversion, Family Drive-In was featured in a story by NBC Nightly News dealing with drive-ins having to choose between old and new ways of showing films.

 On Labor Day weekend in 2013, the theater began playing digitally projected movies in a special dusk until dawn event.
 The event was organized to thank patrons for their donations in purchasing the new equipment.

-Family Drive-In also hosts special events like Civil War film nights, an annual Halloween Costume Party and Trunk-or-Treat, and a car show featuring classic vehicles and 1950s themed movies.
-The theater is one of nine drive-ins left in Virginia.
-The closest competitor is Hull’s Drive-In Theatre in Lexington.
-Family Drive-In frequently sells-out and has to turn away many people.
-Customers sometimes arrive hours before showtime in order to find a good parking spot.
+Family Drive-In also hosted special events like Civil War film nights, an annual Halloween Costume Party and Trunk-or-Treat, and a car show featuring classic vehicles and 1950s themed movies.

+Kopp died in 2021 due to complications from COVID-19.
+Moonstruck River, a company based in Houston that operates several drive-in theaters, took over operations of the Family Drive-In following Kopp's death, and Ronald Graham became manager.
+A four-year lease was signed between Moonstruck River and Dalke's Theatres, Inc., which owned the 10.16 acres (0.4 ha) where the theater was located.
+Dalke's Theatres listed the property for sale in June 2025 for $1.5 million.
+Graham, patrons, and locals interested in preserving the theater attempted to raise funds to purchase the property but were unsuccessful.
+The theater closed on November 30, 2025.

+A few months later, an investor purchased the property with plans for a management company to continue operating the theater beginning in spring 2026.
+In March 2026 the business was rebranded to the Historic Route 11 Drive-In Theatre after the previous owner refused to allow the new owner to continue using the Family Drive-In Theatre name, social media accounts, and various equipment.
+Graham continued as manager of the theater as well as being a new part owner.
+A party marking the theater's 70th anniversary took place in 2026.
+It is one of six remaining drive-in theaters in Virginia.